What To Expect

 Expect a period of adjustment:

 - Studying abroad obviously requires living in different surroundings and cultures.
 Many times students need to adjust to new experiences such as living in a city, utilizing public transportation, and navigating in a foreign language.
-Be sure to keep in touch with your child via e-mail and/or consider international cell phones or international calling cards.
+Be sure to keep in touch with your child via e-mail, free texting and calling apps, and/or consider international cell phones.

 LVC encourages parents to visit their children while abroad.
 Host programs may hold excursions during the semester and school holidays that vary from the U.S. schedule.
 Be sure to check those dates prior to making your travel plans.
 Also, if you do not hold a passport, begin your application process soon.
 We recommend that at least one family member holds a valid passport in case of an emergency with your child overseas.
 Locate passport application information at http://travel.state.gov.